zks0002/fixedpoint/docs/source/FixedPoint.rst

         ..  note::

-            This is the built-in :func:`repr` function, which is also the output shown when a :class:`FixedPoint` is not assigned to a variable.
+            This is the built-in :func:`repr` function, which is what's displayed in the :pytut:`python interpreter <interpreter>` when a :class:`FixedPoint` is not assigned to a variable.

         :return:
             Python executable code; a :class:`str` representation of the object.